Vladykkk/Vladykkk/README.md

 ### Hi, I'm Vladyslav 👋

 I'm Vladyslav Rybak a Front-End Developer with 2 years of experience.
-Experienced in Front-End technologies.
+I am experienced in Front-End technologies.
 I spend most of my time learning and practicing new technologies, and I also like to workout in the gym and walk.

 📫Reach me out!